What is CPC?

 Q: What is a reasonable CPC?

 A: Reasonable CPC ranges vary by industry, keyword competition, and target audience.
-In Taiwan's market, Google search ads typically have CPC around $10-100, Facebook ads around $5-30.
+For general markets, Google search ads typically have CPC around $10-100, Facebook ads around $5-30.
 High-value industries (finance, legal, medical aesthetics) may have CPC exceeding $200.
 The key is evaluating the relationship between CPC and subsequent conversion rates to determine ROI.

 Q: Which is better, CPC or CPM?